Prometheus1021/PracticeGitCommand/README.md

 - 3. Branch
 - 4. Merge
 - 5. Rebase
-- 6. Collaboration (Fork and pull request)
+- 6. Collaboration (Fork and pull request from Monkey)
 - 7. Collaboration (Add as collaborator)